symfony-cmf/Routing/README.md

 ## Doctrine Router

 This implementation of a router generates urls and matches requests with content of a database.
+To read data, the RouteRepositoryInterface is used.
+It can be easily implemented with doctrine.
+This bundle comes with an implementation for PHCPR-ODM as PHPCR is well suited for the tree nature of the data.
+If you use PHPCR-ODM with the provided route document, you can just use the default repository service.
+Otherwise you need to provide your own service (see cmf_routing.xml for inspiration).
-If you want to use this with the phpcr-odm, all you need to do is specify configuration for the controller resolvers.
-If you want to change something, have a look into Routing/DoctrineRouter.php
+If you want to customize more, have a look into Routing/DoctrineRouter.php

+You will want to configure the controller resolvers that decide what controller will be used to handle the request, to avoid hardcoding controller names into your content.

 The minimum configuration required to load the doctrine router is to have enabled: true in your config.yml (if you do nothing about that, the doctrine router service will not